apache/iceberg/docs/spark/spark-writes.md

 Only one record in the source data can update any given row of the target table, or else an error will be thrown.

+!!!
+Note
+    By default Spark uses copy-on-write merge mode.
+    With spark-3.2 and onwards, Iceberg supports merge-on-read mode for merge.
+    To use merge-on-read mode for merge, set the table property `write.merge.mode` to "merge-on-read".

 ### `INSERT OVERWRITE`